-The Requested Fees are in Line With the Range of Fees Found Reasonable by U.S. Courts known as a percentage of the fund method, "or an assessment by the court of the market value of the work plaintiffs' attorneys performed."
-Yet, "in complex securities fraud class actions, courts have long observed that the 'the trend in this Circuit has been toward the use of a percentage of recovery as the preferred method of calculating the award for class counsel in common fund cases."
-Courts typically use the lodestar analysis simply to "cross-check" the reasonableness of the requested percentage.
-This method entails totalling the hours worked by class counsel (the "lodestar") and then dividing the dollar value of the percentage of the fund award by the dollar amount of lodestar charges to obtain a multiplier.
+The Requested Fees are in Line With the Range of Fees Found Reasonable by U.S. Courts

+- 38. In U.S. class action securities cases, "courts traditionally award plaintiffs' counsel fees in class actions based on either a reasonable percentage of the settlement fund" known as a percentage of the fund method, "or an assessment by the court of the market value of the work plaintiffs' attorneys performed."
+Yet, "in complex securities fraud class actions, courts have long observed that the 'the trend in this Circuit has been toward the use of a percentage of recovery as the preferred method of calculating the award for class counsel in common fund cases."" - 39.
+This notional allocation is based on the relative class sizes of the Canadian and U.S. class actions and the worked performed by the law firms.
+Accordingly, Canadian Class